Comparative Studies of Quantum Annealing, Digital Annealing, and Classical Solvers for Reaction Network Pathway Analysis and mRNA Codon Selection: Future work

 \section{Future work}

-This work evaluated the utility of quantum and digital annealing solvers for chemical reaction network pathway analysis and mRNA codon selection. \\ The following work would be useful to evaluate: \begin{itemize} \item Use cases with different kinds of QUBOs, such as problems with quadratic constraints, would be useful to evaluate.
-Problems with superlinear bloating due to binarization, or HOBO to QUBO mappings would also be interesting benchmarks but potentially more difficult for QUBO solvers. \item Benchmark the D-Wave Leap NL HQA solver and CP-SAT for mRNA codon selection with larger problem sizes and with larger runtimes than were used in this work's benchmarking of the Extra-large Proteins. \end{itemize}
+This work evaluated the utility of quantum and digital annealing solvers for chemical reaction network pathway analysis and mRNA codon selection. \\ It would be useful to evaluate use cases with different kinds of QUBOs, such as problems with quadratic constraints and dense problems that do not have high rank-1 dominance.
+Problems with superlinear bloating due to binarization, or HOBO to QUBO mappings would also be interesting benchmarks but potentially more difficult for QUBO solvers.